 In D.06-01-024, the California Public Utilities Commission ("the Commission") adopted the Staff proposal to set aside a minimum of 10% of CSI Program funds for projects installed for low-income residential customers and affordable housing projects.
 In 2006, the California Legislature codified this requirement in Senate Bill (SB) 1 and Assembly Bill (AB) 2723.
-Subsequently, in D.06-12-033, the Commission directed the Program Administrators (PAs) to conform the CSI Program to SB 11 and AB 27232 requirements and directed that 10% of the total ten-year CSI budget would be reserved for the low-income residential solar incentive programs that are now referred to as the Single-family Affordable Solar Homes (SASH) and Multifamily Affordable Solar Housing (MASH) Programs.
-GRID Alternatives was selected as the statewide Program Manager for the SASH Program.
+Subsequently, in D.06-12-033, the Commission directed the Program Administrators (PAs) to conform the CSI Program to SB 11 and AB 27232 requirements and directed that 10% of the total ten-year CSI budget would be reserved for the

-1 SB 1 (Murray & Levine), Chapter 132, Statutes of 2006, sets forth specific CSI program requirements regarding program budget, conditions for solar incentives, and eligibility criteria

-2 AB 2723 (Pavley), Chapter 864, Statutes 2006, required the Commission to ensure that not less than 10% of the CSI funds are used for the installation of solar energy systems on low-income residential housing and authorized the Commission to incorporate a revolving loan or loan guarantee program for this purpose.
+1 SB 1 (Murray & Levine), Chapter 132, Statutes of 2006, sets forth specific CSI program requirements regarding program 2 AB 2723 (Pavley), Chapter 864, Statutes 2006, required the Commission to ensure that not less than 10% of the CSI funds are used for the installation of solar energy systems on low-income residential housing and authorized the Commission to incorporate a revolving loan or loan guarantee program for this purpose.